 The light of faith guides all Columban JPIC work.
 The direct experience of Columban Missionaries around the world offers unique perspectives.
 Each of them values the Cardign work method of 'See-Judge-Act' for their involvement (Columbans and the Cardign Method, 2010).
 We draw on The Compendium of the Social Doctrine of the Church (2004) and Pope Francis' recent Encyclical on the Environment, Laudato Si.
 We value many faith-based writers.

 In Australia, the Columban Peace, Ecology and Justice (PEJ) office is based at the Columban Mission Centre in Melbourne.
-The current Columban Peace, Ecology & Justice Coordinator for the Australia and New Zealand Region are Fr Peter O'Neill SSC for Australia and Fr Thomas Rouse SSC for New Zealand.
+The current Columban Peace, Ecology & Justice Coordinator for Australia and New Zealand Region are Fr Peter O'Neill SSC for Australia and Fr Thomas Rouse SSC for New Zealand.